ekmclinden/avengers/README.md

 https://ekmclinden.github.io/avengers/

-This webpage demonstrates ability to use HTML, CSS, Bootstrap, Jquery, and Javascript
+This webpage demonstrates ability to use HTML, CSS, Bootstrap, jQuery, and Javascript

 ## Setup/Installation Requirements